 - Attendance in discussion section is required, expected, and central to your learning experience.
 Discussion section will begin and end on time each week.
-Please make sure to log in to your Zoom session promptly.
-You will be expected to turn your camera on for the duration of the session.
+If you are in an inperson section, please make sure to arrive on time.
+If you are in a virtual section, please make sure to log in to your Zoom session promptly.
+You are encouraged to turn your camera on for the duration of the session.
 If you have technology limitations, please reach out to your TA ahead of time.
-In general, please be considerate of your classmates and avoid disrupting their online learning experience. - Participation in discussion is an important part of your role as a member of this class.
+In general, please be considerate of your classmates and avoid disrupting their online learning experience.
+Note: if you are in an in-person section, you will not have an option to join remotely.
+You must attend in-person all semester. - Participation in discussion is an important part of your role as a member of this class.
 Your TA will evaluate participation halfway through the semester and offer tips for improvement.
 You are also encouraged to ask for feedback at any point in the semester. - If you will be absent, please contact your TA as soon as possible to make arrangements to turn in work before class and provide dated documentation of illness or other university-approved absences.
 You are responsible for getting the information and material missed in class.
 A student with 3 unexcused section absences may have their grade reduced.
 Your TA will not contact students during the semester to apprise them of their attendance status; it is the responsibility of the students to check this regularly. - Religious holidays, UF athletic travel conflicts, and written explanations from a certified health professional are eligible for an excused absence when cleared with the instructor ahead of time.
 Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx